It’s important to understand the difference between state mindfulness and trait mindfulness (dispositional mindfulness).

 Here’s a big list of mindfulness exercises.

 Each of those exercises is designed to cultivate the trait of mindfulness.
-The exercises range from mindful art practices to mindful eating.
+The exercises range from mindful art to mindful eating.

 Simple go through the list and find a few exercises you will think you will enjoy.
 Or try a different exercise each day.